Margaret Hartsyde: Arrest and scandal

+Trial and sentencing

-Margaret stole jewels from Anne in London and attempted to sell them back to George Heriot.
-She was sent for trial in Edinburgh and convicted of "unlawful subracting and detening" in June 1608, even though she had signed a confession.
+Margaret Hartsyde was sent for trial in Edinburgh and convicted of "unlawful subracting and detening" in June 1608, even though she had signed a confession.
 It was alleged she had concealed stolen jewels by adding them to the costumes of the royal children's dolls, in the phrase of the time, "to busk babeis".

 She was not sentenced to death but banishment to Orkney was proposed.
 John Buchanan was found not guilty.
 King James and Anne of Denmark were displeased by this verdict.
 The king's advocate Thomas Hamilton and the Privy Council wrote to King James on 24 June saying that Hartsyde had the best lawyers in Edinburgh on her side, including Thomas Hope, and that in clearing her of a charge of "theft", the assize had "very far mistaken their duty."
 He recommended the king order her "to be declared infamous in all time coming" as "a restraint and terror to all other servants".

-Anne of Denmark had hoped she would be convicted and condemned by the laws of Scotland and wrote to Lord Balmerino expressing her disappointment.
+Anne of Denmark had hoped Hartsyde would be convicted and condemned by the laws of Scotland and wrote to Lord Balmerino expressing her disappointment.
 The jewels, it was claimed, had been a gift from the queen.
 It was rumoured that Margaret had been indiscreet with the queen's secrets, revealing what a "wise chambermaid" would not have done.
 King James wrote to lawyers in Edinburgh querying their judgement, calling them "pettyfoggeris", and ordered the Privy Council to interview anyone who had set their hands to the case.

-The Privy Council replied to King James om 18 August 1608.
+The Privy Council replied to King James on 18 August 1608.
 They did not then have a statement from the lawyers at the trial and so could not begin a formal process or challenge against them.
 A second hearing in Linlithgow pronounced Hartsyde guilty of an "infamous" crime against the royal persons, and she was imprisoned in Blackness Castle.